sgmlguru/xslt-pipelines/README.md

 To run the test pipeline, open a command line and follow these steps:

 1. Enter `cd $ROOT` where `$ROOT` is the path to this repository on your system.
 Hit RETURN.
-2. Enter `sh/xslt-pipelines.sh $PROJECT true true` where `$PROJECT` contains a folder `sources` where your input XML files live.
+2. Enter `sh sh/xslt-pipelines-3.sh -i $PROJECT -t $TMP` where `$PROJECT` points to the folder where your input XML files live and `$TMP` points at the target location for the results.
+For example: `sh sh/xslt-pipelines-3.sh -i file:/home/ari/Documents/repos/xslt-pipelines/sources/ -t file:/home/ari/Documents/repos/xslt-pipelines/tmp/`.
 Hit RETURN.

-NOTE: In this case, `$PROJECT` is the same as `$ROOT` since this repository contains an input test XML file.
+NOTE: The paths need to be absolute file URLs on Linux systems at the moment.
+Not sure why.

 The pipeline should run and create a `tmp` folder, inside which it should save the converted file, plus debug information.
 For details, see `$ROOT/xproc-batch/README.md`.